 This was also a challenge for the great thinkers of the first Enlightenment such as Hume, Voltaire and Kant who worked on the basis that one of the best measures of mankind’s progress was how much beauty was spread around by the arts.
 It’s commendable that they had this goal, but was it conceited to be the people who determined the measures for our taste in the first place?
 This is the eternal battle for a common definition of beauty with regard to things with which we surround ourselves.
-Take the reaction to whatever architectural and design awards you care to follow.
-The subsequent backlash invariably covers the standard complaints of critics to any attempt to define ‘best’ including:

 It’s all a game but at least serves the purpose of helping us to define common standards of beauty as a way of improving our lives.
 This thinking has a longstanding tradition dating back to John Ruskin and the social reformers of the early Twentieth Century.
 It was even bound up in the outlook of John Maynard Keynes who combined his day job as the world’s most eminent economist with another as founder of the Arts Council.

 Sometimes we get the balance between form and function wrong in the way we develop our surroundings.
 We prefer to brief and measure buildings according to their sustainability, cost and efficiency rather than their beauty.
 This is understandable at all times but maybe now more than usual because of the economic downturn.
 ‘Space efficiency’ isn’t in the eye of the beholder and appeals to our utilitarian mindset.
 The importance of such notions may have eroded somewhat recently, but property stories still tend to lead with a square metre figure.

 This notion of commonality is a useful idea, but is extremely difficult to apply.
 But that shouldn’t oblige us to focus solely on narrowly commercial or economic definitions of what constitutes good design in the built environment.
 That we should look beyond the numbers when designing and managing buildings seems obvious.
 After all, it doesn’t necessarily cost more to make something beautiful rather than ugly.